- January 15, 2019 /

 - Posted by admin

-The angle at which a board of solid hardwood is cut, or how the veneer for engineered flooring is cut is important.
-It affects how the finished product looks, performs, and how much it costs.
+The angle at which a board of solid hardwood is cut, or how the veneer for engineered flooring is cut is important because it affects how the finished product looks, performs, and how much it costs.
 Different types of wood cuts produce different qualities in timber.
 Choosing the right cut for your project can make the difference between a long-lasting, strong and durable structure and a weak or faulty structure.
-So the more you know about the cuts, the better.
+Hence, the more you know about the cuts, the better.
 Knowing your options will help you to make the most informed decision for your home and choose the right flooring.
 Click here to see flooring products we have available at Tamalpais Hardwood Floors.

 Solid hardwood flooring